django-cms/django-cms/docs/contribution.rst

 Since we're hosted on github, django-cms uses git as a version control system.

 The `Github help`_ is very well written and will get you started on using git and github in a jiffy.
-It is an invaluable ressource for newbies and old timers alike.
+It is an invaluable resource for newbies and old timers alike.